 - Section 504 of the Rehabilitation Act of 1973

 - The Americans with Disabilities Act (ADA) (1990)

 Different states have different criteria for eligibility, services available, and procedures for implementing these laws.
 It is important for parents to be aware of these laws and related regulations in their particular area.

-IDEA is a federal law (1975), amended by the Office of Special Education Programs (1997) that governs all special education services for children in the United States.
-Under IDEA, in order for a child to be eligible for special education, they must be in one of the following categories:
+IDEA is a federal law (1975), amended by the Office of Special Education Programs (1997) that governs all special education services for children in the United States with special needs.
+Under IDEA, in order for a child to be eligible for special education, they must be in one of the following special needs categories:

 - serious emotional disturbance, learning disabilities, mental retardation

 - traumatic brain injury, autism, vision, and hearing impairments

 - physical disabilities, or other health impairments